About Your Care

 - Participate in all your decisions about your treatment.
 You are the center of the health care team.

-You are encouraged to contact Cooper University Hospital management regarding any concerns about patient care and safety that the hospital has not addressed.
+You are encouraged to contact Cooper University Health Care's Patient Relations Department at 856.342.2432 regarding any concerns about patient care and safety that have not been addressed.
 If the concern continues, you may contact: The Joint Commission Office of Quality Monitoring, One Renaissance Boulevard, Oakbrook Terrace, Illinois, 60181, 1-800-994-6610 or email email@example.com.

 Calling Your Nurse